RussellHaley/lua-persist/README.md

 # lua-persist

 Lua-persist is a persistence and indexing library for lua tables.
 It allows you to perform lighting fast searches on keys and create indexes using regular lua functions.
-Lua-persist tracks changes to data returned from the environment allowing you to insert, update and delete data and simply type mydtable:commit().
+Lua-persist tracks changes to data returned from the environment allowing you to insert, update and delete data and simply commit() the data.

 ## Requirements: